chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum/rotating-drum.rst

 DEM Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this subsection, the boundary conditions of the DEM simulation are defined.
 First of all, the ``number of boundary conditions`` is specified.
 Then for each boundary condition, its information is defined.
-There are four boundary types: ``fixed_wall``, ``outlet``, ``rotational`` (around the center), and ``translational``.
-For ``rotational`` motion, ``rotational speed`` and ``rotational vector`` are required, while for ``translational`` motion, the ``speed`` should be defined in each direction.

-``fixed_wall`` is a static wall, and particles collide with these static walls upon reaching them.
-The only way to move these walls is to move the entire triangulation.
-If the ``outlet`` condition is chosen for a boundary, particles can leave the simulation domain via this outlet.
-Using ``rotational`` or ``translational`` boundary conditions exerts imaginary rotational and translational velocities to that boundary.
+Using ``rotational`` boundary condition exerts imaginary rotational velocity to that boundary.
 In other words, the boundary does not move, but the particles that have collisions with these walls feel a rotational or translational velocity from the wall.
 This feature is used in the rotating drum example.
 The boundary id of the ``cylinder`` side wall, defined with deal.ii grid generator is 4.
 We set the ``rotational speed`` equal to 11.6 rad/s, and the cylinder should rotate around its axis (`x` direction).

 .. code-block:: text

     subsection DEM boundary conditions
       set number of boundary conditions = 1
       subsection boundary condition 0
-        set boundary id         = 4
+        set boundary id         = 0
         set type                = rotational
         set rotational speed    = 11.6
         set rotational vector x = 1